feature-engine/feature_engine/docs/user_guide/selection/DropFeatures.rst

 In this Kaggle kernel we feature 3 different end-to-end machine learning pipelines using :class:`DropFeatures()`:

+For more details about this and other feature selection methods check out these resources:

+- Feature selection for machine learning _, online course.

+- Feature selection in machine learning _, book.
 - `Kaggle Kernel <https://www.kaggle.com/solegalli/feature-engineering-and-model-stacking>`_

 All notebooks can be found in a `dedicated repository <https://github.com/feature-engine/feature-engine-examples>`_.